-- 10. Dispatch policies/protocols. - 11.
-Evaluation and handling of patients in the provision of EMS services. - 12.
-Employee job descriptions. - B. CONTRACTOR'S policies and procedures referenced in this AGREEMENT shall be provided to the AGENCY upon request.
+- 9. Work schedules/work coverage protocols. - 2 10.
+Dispatch policies/protocols.

+- 11. Evaluation and handling of patients in the provision of EMS services. - 12.
+Roles and responsibilities of field supervisors. - 13.
+Employee job descriptions, including, but not limited to, all field, supervisory and management personnel. - B. CONTRACTOR'S policies and procedures referenced in this AGREEMENT shall be provided to the AGENCY upon request.